retiredfeline/sr32gpo-smt/README.md

 ## Versioning

-SMT version July 2022
+SMT version February 2025

-This version is untested, but there have been no changes to the schematic from the THT version.
+This version has been tested after assembly by PCBWay, who I thank for sponsoring a batch.
+You can find an uploaded project zip in the pcbway directory.

 ## Notes